Charles Holland Architects

 Before forming CHA, Charles was a founding director of Ordinary Architecture and a director of FAT.
 Whilst at FAT he was the director in charge of a number of key projects including A House For Essex, the practice's collaboration with Grayson Perry.

 Alongside his practice activities Charles is involved in teaching, writing and research.
-He is a Professor of Architecture at the University of Brighton and a Visiting Tutor at the Royal College of Art.
-He is a member of Design Review Panels for Harrow and Southwark and is an External Examiner at Birmingham City University.
-He writes a monthy column for the RIBA Journal and contributes to numerous other publications and industry forums.
+He is a Professor of Architecture at the University of Brighton and a Visiting Professor at the ABK in Stuttgart.
+He is a member of Design Review Panels for Harrow and Design South East and is an External Examiner at University for the Creative Arts, Canterbury.
+He writes regularly about architecture and design and contributes to numerous other publications and industry forums.

 49 Castle Street, Dover, CT16 1PT